 Atlantic Canada case numbers

-- New Brunswick reported one new case Monday for a total of 36 known active cases.
-The province has two people in hospital related to COVID-19, both in intensive care.
+- New Brunswick reported two new cases Saturday for a total of 41 known active cases.
+The province has one person in hospital related to COVID-19.
+That person is in intensive care.

-- Newfoundland and Labrador reported two new cases Monday — its lowest in weeks.
-The province has 236 known active cases.
+- Newfoundland and Labrador reported four new cases and a sixth death on Saturday.
+The province has 271 known active cases.

-- P.E.I. reported no new cases on Monday, making for 18 known active cases on the Island.
+- P.E.I. reported six new cases on Saturday, all under investigation by public health, making for 13 known active cases on the Island.
 The province has reintroduced some circuit-breaker restrictions, including no indoor dining in restaurants.